Chuck Versus Agent X: Reception

 "Chuck Versus Agent X" drew 4.097 million viewers, the second-lowest number in Chucks history, after "Chuck Versus the Family Volkoff".
 According to the Nielsen ratings system, it had a 2.5/4 share among all households and 1.4/4 share among those aged 18–49.

 The episode received positive reviews from critics.
 Ryan McGee of The A.V.
 Club gave the episode an A− on an A+ to F scale.
 He found the episode's "reconfiguration of previous mythology" successful, and, though he found it obvious that Volkoff was Agent X, McGee wrote that "seeing a pre-Bond Dalton inside that spy will was great payoff all the same."
 However, McGee continued, "Much less successful was anything involving Chuck's bachelor party and Big Mike/Jeffster's subsequent desire to save their manly weekend."
 Eric Goldman of IGN gave this episode a score of 8.5 out of 10, writing that "the best element in all of this was the introduction of Volkoff, or make that Hartley Winterbottom's, mother and the bonding that occurred between her and John Casey."
 HitFix Senior Editor Alan Sepinwall, however, wrote that the episode "was kind of a hodge podge.
-It's a transitional episode setting up the end game with Volkoff that the season's final two episodes will focus on, but it also felt like an hour comprised [sic] two or three different ideas that nobody could quite flesh out to fill up an entire episode, and so were compressed together."
+It's a transitional episode setting up the end game with Volkoff that the season's final two episodes will focus on, but it also felt like an hour comprised [sic] two or three different ideas that nobody could quite flesh out to fill up an entire episode, and so they were compressed together."
 Like McGee, Sepinwall enjoyed Wise's return, though he felt that the actor was given little to do.